Lindernia dubia (False Pimpernel)

 Flower:

-Single 1/3 to ½ inch flower on a slender stalk arising from leaf axils on branching stems.
+Single 1/3 to ½ inch flower on a slender stalk arising from leaf axils along branching stems.
 Flowers are tubular with 5 lobes, the 3 lower lobes round to oval and about equal in size, the upper lip shallowly lobed in 2 parts.
 Color is white to light blue or violet in color, typically with deeper colored markings on petal edges, throat and tube.
 Inside the tube are 2 fertile stamens, 2 club-shaped sterile stamens, and a single style.
 Sepals are fused with sharp, narrow teeth that extend less than half way up floral tube.

 Leaves and stems: